Why This Matters

 Lion

-• The preeminent symbol of strength and courage—associated with royalty, nobility, and military prowess across cultures
+- The preeminent symbol of strength and courage.
+Associated with royalty, nobility, and military prowess across cultures from ancient Mesopotamia to Renaissance Europe.

 Rose

-• Associated with the Virgin Mary in Christian art, where it signifies her beauty and the sweetness of divine love
+- Associated with the Virgin Mary in Christian art, where it signifies her beauty and the sweetness of divine love.
+The phrase rosa mystica ("mystical rose") is one of Mary's traditional titles.

-• The thorns carry meaning too—representing the pain accompanying love, or Christ's suffering (connecting to the crown of thorns)
+- The thorns carry meaning too.
+They represent the pain accompanying love, or Christ's suffering (connecting to the crown of thorns).
+A rose with thorns visible tells a more complex story than one without.

 Quick Reference Table